 After about three months at Amberley Field, which remains an active base for the Royal Australian Air Force, Bill was sent to New Guinea, where he would spend the next 18 months with the 912th Signal Company.
 In Port Moresby, the company put together the first American telephone exchange in New Guinea, and handled communications covering the comings and goings of war planes at nearby Ward’s Drome.

 Bill’s outfit was so effective that it garnered a Presidential Unit Citation, its operation in Port Moresby lauded as “the model signal depot.”
 When word came that General Douglas MacArthur was on his way to the airfield to congratulate a record-breaking flyer, Barrett and a friend headed in that direction.
 Not only did they get a view of the legendary general, they found the P-38 Lightning belonging to ace pilot Dick Bong, who had just set a new American record for aerial victories with 27.
-Bill had his camera, and you’ll find one of the resulting photos at left.
+Bill had his camera, and you’ll find one of the resulting photos at left, oblivious it wasn’t the best 360 camera 2017 but it still got the job done.
 While that was a high point, and a steady stream of letters from Lillian helped him endure the years overseas, tragic days were no stranger to Bill either.
 For a stretch of about eight months, air raids were a regular occurrence.
 Sirens would wail, searchlights would spring into action, and he could see planes silhouetted overhead, but the target was usually the airstrip a few miles away.
 One night, an enemy plane snuck in behind some American aircraft, and bombed a theater area where Bill had often gone to watch movies.
 He wasn’t there on that occasion, and fortunately the film had ended a few minutes before the bombing, with most of the crowd having already dispersed.
 Some G.I.s were still lingering, and several of them were killed.

 “We lost three kids from our outfit that night,” you’ll hear Bill share.